INSPIRE THE NEXT GENERATION

 With a graduate-level teaching degree and licensure from UNC, you'll be a highly-valued teacher candidate—UNC is the premier teacher preparation university in Colorado.
 You'll make difference in the lives of children, and establish a career in a field that is always in demand.

-The Secondary Post Baccalaureate program is fast-paced and rigorous and is designed for those who are confident in their decision to work with secondary-aged/K-12 students.
+The K-12 Post Baccalaureate program is fast-paced, rigorous and is designed for those who are confident in their decision to work with K-12 students.
 Teacher candidates enter the program having completed a bachelor’s degree in the area in which they wish to teach.

 Summer Courses are offered online.
 Fall courses are offered online and at the Greeley Campus.

 Candidates in the K-12 Post Baccalaureate Teacher Licensure Program may apply 12 credits of their program (EDF 500, EDSE 509, EDRD 523, and PSY 500) to the 30 credit MAT in Curriculum Studies Program.
 Leaving them with 18 credits online to complete.
 Candidates may also inquire with individual content advisors for other Master's Degrees in specific content areas (however, the 12 credits are not applicable).

 The program consists of two major areas: Content Preparation and the PTEP Core.

 Candidates in this program may apply up to 12 credits toward the MAT: Curriculum Studies Program.
 Candidates can also apply to a masters' degree program in their content area.
 Separate applications are required for the MAT option or the content masters degree option.